 Overall, the most common causes of chest pain are

 Acute coronary syndromes (heart attack or unstable angina—see Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina)) involve a sudden blockage of an artery in the heart (coronary artery) that cuts off the blood supply to an area of the heart muscle.
 If some of the heart muscle dies because it does not get enough blood, that effect is termed a heart attack (myocardial infarction).
 In stable angina, long-term narrowing of a coronary artery (for example by atherosclerosis) limits blood flow through that artery.
 This limited blood flow causes chest pain when people exert themselves.

 Some causes of chest pain are immediately life threatening but, except for acute coronary syndromes, are less common:

 Other causes range from serious, potential threats to disorders that are simply uncomfortable.

-People with chest pain should have an evaluation by a doctor.
+People with chest pain should be evaluated by a doctor.
 The following information can help people decide when evaluation is needed and help them know what to expect during the evaluation.

 In people with chest pain or discomfort, certain symptoms and characteristics are cause for concern.
 They include